-The 2019 in situ results for DO showed concentrations were below 4.0 mg/L for two (2) sampling occurrences at site BR-6.
-Site BR-6 continues to experience DO levels below the state standard for single measurements (4.0 mg/L).
-Site TC-1's DO levels have been consistently acceptable (above 4.0 mg/L) throughout all bacteriological 4-day events in 2019.
-In 2018, DO concentrations at TC-1 were below 4.0 mg/L for two (2) sampling occurrences, so site TC-1 shows slight improvement over last year.
+The 2020 in situ results for DO showed all concentrations were above 4.0 mg/L for every occurrence.
+In previous years, site BR-6 experienced DO levels below the state standard for single measurements (4.0 mg/L).
+Site TC-1's and TW-1's DO levels have been consistently acceptable (above 4.0 mg/L) throughout all bacteriological 4-day events in 2020.